 The Massage Therapy Program's 500-hour certificate has recently been approved by the CAMTC.
-Graduates of our program would be allowed to sit for the CAMTC Certification Examination after they complete the Certificate of Achievement successfully
+Graduates of our program would be allowed to sit for the CAMTC Certification Examination after they complete the Certificate of Achievement successfully.

-The College will be implementing a new Live Scan screening process for all students who wish to continue their education beyond MASG 50, Introduction to Massage Therapy - details are available on the De Anza College Massage Therapy website.
+The college has implemented a new Live Scan screening process for all students who wish to continue their education beyond MASG 50, Introduction to Massage Therapy.
+Details are available on the De Anza College Massage Therapy website.

-MASG 50A Introduction to Massage
+MASG 50A Introduction to Massage 4 Units (Formerly P E 54.)

+(See general education pages for the requirement this course meets.)
+Advisory: EWRT 211 and READ 211 (or LART 211), or ESL 272 and 273.
 Three hours lecture, three hours laboratory (72 hours total per quarter).
 Introduction to the discipline of Physical Education through the field of massage therapy.
 Includes theory, practical experience, methods, procedures, and contraindications.
 Students will be exposed to the rich international history of massage and to a variety of techniques from around the world including the contributions of men and women to the field.